Distilling Step-by-Step! Outperforming Larger Language Models with Less Training Data and Smaller Model Sizes: Discussion

 \section{Discussion}

 We propose \Method to extract rationales from LLMs as informative supervision in training small task-specific models.
 We show that \Method reduces the training dataset required to curate task-specific smaller models; it also reduces the model size required to achieve, and even surpass, the original LLM's performance. \Method proposes a resource-efficient training-to-deployment paradigm compared to existing methods.
+Further studies demonstrate the generalizability and the design choices made in \Method.
+Finally, we discuss the limitations, future directions and ethics statement of our work below.